Terminal management via RS232 and API

 confirmedwill be included.

-Please note that ID [259] in the examples below is the value of the call identifier [CallID].
-This ID will be displayed when running commands CALLINFO and HANGUP.
-It will also be displayed in the notifications Incoming call, Hangup call.
+Please note the ID [259] in the examples below – this represents the call identifier [CallID].
+This ID is also displayed in the output of the CALLINFO, HANGUP commands, and in the notifications for Incoming call, Hangup call.

 Example of a notification about an outgoing call that has not been answered yet: